ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/indexing-polymorphic-data.markdown

 # Indexing polymorphic data

-By default, RavenDB indexes operate only on a specific entity type, or a Collection, and it ignores the inheritance hierarchy when it does so.
+By default, RavenDB indexes operate only on a specific entity type, or a `Collection`, and it ignores the inheritance hierarchy when it does so.

 For example, let us assume that we have the following inheritance hierarchy: